maarky/singlecontainer/README.md

 A number of these methods take callables as their argument.
 These methods come in two types: those whose container does hold a value, and those whose container holds no value.
-On those methods which do expect a container to have a value the callable must always take that value as the first argument and they can optionally take the container itself as the second.
-On those methods which do not expect a container to have a value the callable can optionally take the container as its only value.
+On those methods which do expect a container to have a value the callable must always take that value as the first and only required argument.
+On those methods which do not expect a container to have a value the callable can optionally take the container as its only argument.
 The reason the container is passed to the callables is because it is possible the container might have additional information.
 For example, if the container has no value then the callable might want to know what type of container is calling it in order to provide context on what it should do.

 Methods that expect a container to have a value are map(), flatmap(), filter(), filternot(), and foreach().